Jilli Blackwood is a globally celebrated textile artist and designer who brings her unique Slash and Show style to the worlds of art and fashion.

 An Intimate Relationship

-Drawing from within my memory of colour combinations and a little bit of happenstance, I build a body of fabric: silks, wools, linens and cottons in contrasting colours and soft hues which bleed into one another.
-Just as the painter mixes oil paints to create their palette, I create my palette in diverse fabrics and colours.
-I am the painter who paints with fabric.
+My working practice involves a number of different stages.
+I always begin with colouring my natural fabrics and yarns.
+This is the dye stage and when the relationship starts to build between the textile and myself, a hugely exciting part of creation and key to the process.
+Drawing from within my memory of colour combinations and a little bit of happenstance, I build a body of fabric: silks, wools, linens and cottons in contrasting colours and soft hues.
+Just as the painter mixes oil paints to create their palette, I create mine in diverse fabrics and colours.
+I am a painter who paints with fabric.